wdyntr/wdyntr/README.md

 ### Hi there 👋

 Halo!
-Saya adalah M. Widyantoro W, seorang mahasiswa di Institut Teknologi Sumatera (ITERA).
-Saya tertarik dalam menjelajahi dunia teknologi, khususnya dalam menjadi seorang Backend Developer.
-Menjadi bagian dari industri teknologi memberikan saya kesempatan untuk terus belajar dan berkembang.
+I am M. Widyantoro W, a student studying at Institut Teknologi Sumatera (ITERA).
+My deep interest in the exploration of the world of technology, especially in the field of Backend development, inspires me to pursue a quality and impactful career.
+I believe that being part of the technology industry allows me to continue learning and developing my skills along with the latest developments in this field.

 Get in touch [Instagram](https://instagram.com/wdyntrwn)